Guy Garman: The Doc Deep World Depth Record Fatality

 Analyzing The Psychological Factors That Can Lead A Team Into A Destructive Goal Pursuit.

-On the 15th August 2015, the technical diving community received sad news that the latest World Depth Record attempt, to 1200ft/365m) had ended in tragedy when the participant, Dr Guy Garman, failed to return from depth to his deep support divers.
+On the 15th of August 2015, the technical diving community received the sad news that the latest World Depth Record attempt, to 1200ft/365m had ended in tragedy when the participant, Dr Guy Garman (Doc Deep), failed to return from depth to his deep support divers.
 The attempt was carried out in St Croix, US Virgin Islands and supported by Scuba Tec, a technical diving school located there.

 Firstly, I would like to wish my sincere condolences to the friends and family that Dr Garman left behind.